AdamEssenmacher/MemoryToolkit.Maui/README.md

 #### Phase 2) BindingContext/Reset
 `AutoDisconnectBehavior` doesn't actually do anything active during this phase.
 With the MAUI view having been basically reset and its BindingContext cleared, its (still connected) Handler will (or at least, _should_) restore the underlying native platform control to a near-default state where leaks are least likely to happen.

-#### Phase 3) DisconnectHandler()
+#### Phase 3) Cleanup
-**The second edge:** After giving the platform handlers their chance to react to a now-empty view, `AutoDisconnectHandler` calls `DisconnectHandler()` on the view's Handler.
+**The second edge:** After giving the platform handlers their chance to react to a now-empty view, `AutoDisconnectHandler` calls `Dispose()` (if applicable) and then `DisconnectHandler()` on the view's Handler.
 It's incredibly absurd that MAUI's design left this method to never be called automatically by the framework, instead expecting us developers to call it for each and every image, frame, label, and button in our apps.
 Using `AutoDisconnectBehavior.Cascade` effectively reverses this approach, making automatic view cleanup on Unload 'opt-out' instead of 'opt-in'.

 #### Advanced Use: Custom deconstruction hook